nasa/progpy/docs/_sources/prog_models_guide.rst

 There are two methods in progpy through which multiple models can be combined and used together: composite models and ensemble models, described below.

+For more details, see:

+    * :download:`06.
+Combining Models <../../progpy/examples/06_Combining Models.ipynb>`

 .. tabs::

     .. tab:: Composite models